pfertyk/blog/content/009-vim-for-sane-people.md

 map \ :CtrlPLine<cr>
 ```

-First line enables searching both the already opened files and other files (putting the most recently used files on top of the search list).
-Next line disables the working path mode feature, making sure that we always search the entire current directory (that's why we made sure earlier to store the current directory in our `Project.vim` files).
+The first line enables searching both the already opened files and other files (putting the most recently used ones on top of the search results).
+The next line disables working path mode feature, so we always search the entire current directory (that's why we made sure earlier to store the current directory in our `Project.vim` file).
 Setting `g:ctrlp_max_files` to 0 means that `CtrlP` will scan all the files in the current directory.
 Usually, there is no need to search inside `node_modules` (JavaScript) or `__pycache__` (Python) folders, so we can ignore them.

-Last line adds a nice bonus: fuzzy searching the file content.
-Thanks to it you can easily find lines like 'The quick brown fox jumps over the lazy dog' just by typing 'quickjumps'.
+The last line adds a nice bonus: fuzzy searching the content of the file.
+Thanks to it you can easily find lines like *The quick brown fox jumps over the lazy dog* just by typing *quickjumps*.
 I don't use it very often, but sometimes it comes in handy.

 ### Windows